nautobot/nautobot-app-chatops/docs/user/grafana_commands.md

-# Cisco ACI Chat Commands
+# Grafana Chat Commands

-## `/aci` Command
+## `/grafana` Command

-Interact with Cisco ACI by utilizing the following sub-commands:
+Interact with Grafana by utilizing the following sub-commands:

+R: The output should be only the the table similar to the following one, replaced with commands defined later.
+R: Ommit the `dispatcher` arg.

 | Command | Arguments | Description |
 | ------- | --------- | ----------- |